In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Trim the root end from the endive; coarsely chop the leaves.

 - Cut the plums in half and remove the pits; cut the fruit into ½-inch pieces.

 - Coarsely chop the almonds; set aside for garnish.

-In a large bowl, toss together the endive, plums, beets, 2 tablespoons [¼ cup] lemon juice, and 1 to 2 tablespoons oil.
-Season to taste with salt and pepper and more lemon juice, if desired.
+In a large bowl, stir together the lemon vinaigrette base and 2 tablespoons [¼ cup] oil.
+Add the endive, plums, and beets and toss to coat.
+Season to taste with salt and pepper.

 Spread the herbed lemon yogurt on individual plates and top with the crab cakes.
 Arrange the warm beet–plum salad alongside.
 Garnish the salad with the almonds and remaining mint and serve.